BHSI Program for 2013

 BHSI is a member of the National Bicycle Safety Network.
 BHSI attends meetings and assists where possible in the operation of the NBSN.
 It is chaired by the US Department of Transportation.
 It includes a broad coalition of other organizations involved in injury prevention and bicycle safety.

 We participated actively in the steering committee that developed the National Strategies for Advancing Bicycle Safety.
 The campaign was planned by a bicycle safety conference in Washington, DC in July of 2000.
 It identifies every major impediment to bicycling in the US.
 BHSI has taken on implementation of one of the strategies: providing information to drafters and proponents of bicycle helmet legislation at the State and Local levels.
 We partner with Safe Kids USA for that strategy.
-The group continues to meet quarterly under the chairmanship of NHTSA staff.
+The group continues to meet periodically under the chairmanship of NHTSA staff.
 Its information exchange helps coordinate the bicycle safety activities of the various partners.

 5. Participation in Other Organizations